 The side drapers (A) are driven by hydraulic motors and a pump that is powered by the combine feeder house drive through a gearbox on the float module.
-Side draper speed is set by using the flow control valve on the float module which regulates the flow to the draper hydraulic motors.
+Side draper speed is adjustable with the flow control valve on the float module which regulates the flow to the draper hydraulic motors.
+Draper speed is also adjustable with an optional control in the cab.
+See below.

-Figure 3.74: Side Drapers
+Figure 3.107: Side Drapers

-Figure 3.75: Hydraulic Compartment Cover
+Figure 3.108: Hydraulic Compartment Cover